sanorthey/pemmss/README.md

 This scenario model evaluates the rates of mine development, mineral exploration and co-product recovery required to meet primary demand over-time.

 ### How to use:
-1. #### Install python and the matplotlib package
+1. #### Install python and dependent packages
-This version of the model has been developed and tested using python 3.12.1, matplotlib 3.8.2, numpy 1.26.2, pandas 2.1.4 and imageio 2.33.1.
+This version of the model has been developed and tested using python 3.12.1.
+Additional required packages and the version used during development and testing are shown in requirements.txt.

-Instructions for installing python are available at: https://www.python.org/
+Instructions for installing python are available at: https://www.python.org/ Instructions for installing matplotlib are available at: https://matplotlib.org/ Instructions for installing numpy are available at: https://numpy.org/install/ Instructions for installing pandas are available at: https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html

-Instructions for installing matplotlib are available at: https://matplotlib.org/
+Instructions for installing imageio are available at: https://imageio.readthedocs.io/en/stable/user_guide/installation.html

-3. #### Scenario Data Input and Calibration
+2. #### Scenario Data Input and Calibration
 Adjust scenario parameters and calibrate the model by modifying the CSV files located in the **input_files/** sub-directory.

 The expected structure and data formats for each CSV file are documented in the associated import function defined in modules/file_import.py.

+Example input files are available in the **input_files_examples/** sub-directory and can be copied into the **input_files** directory to get started.

-2. #### Execute pemmss.py
+3. #### Execute pemmss.py
 Run the model by executing pemmss.py using python.

-3. #### View Results Data and Graphs
+4. #### View Results Data and Graphs
 The results will be saved to a new sub-directory created for model execution, **output_files/[EXECUTION_DATE_TIME]/**

 This will include: